Penal military unit: History

+During World War I, the British Armed Forces were mobilized for military service.
+Courts offered defendants the option of enlisting to avoid imprisonment, while young offenders in borstals and adult prisoners were granted early release for their service.
+Though government officials publicly claimed criminals were unfit for service, and prisoners were viewed as lacking "the sense of duty that encouraged other men to enlist", the recruitment of prisoners was a military necessity, and prisoners were reportedly sought out for their violent nature and to ease the cost of the prison system in wartime.

 The period of military rearmament preceding World War II caused renewed interest in the concept of penal military units.
 In May 1935 the German Wehrmacht instituted a new policy under German conscription law that stated soldiers who were deemed disruptive to military discipline but were otherwise "worthy of service" would be sent to military penal units.
 Criminals were also conscripted into penal units in exchange for lighter sentences or as a form of stay of execution.
 These units, referred to as "special departments" or the generic term Strafbataillon, were overseen by the German military police.
 Prior to World War II, there were nine Strafbataillone within the Wehrmacht.
 The primary role of a Strafbataillon was to provide front line support.
 As the war progressed, the size of Strafbataillon companies dramatically increased in size due to changes in German military policy.
 Under such policies, any soldier who had a death sentence (for retreat) commuted was automatically reassigned to penal units, greatly increasing the number of soldiers available to the Strafbataillon.

 The effectiveness of Strafbataillone were mixed.
 The combination of criminals, political prisoners, and undisciplined soldiers that made up a Strafbataillon often required harsh measures to be imposed for unit cohesion to be maintained.
 Strafbataillone were often ordered to undertake high risk missions on the front line, with soldiers being coached to regain their lost honor by fighting.
 Certain penal military units, such as the 36th Waffen Grenadier Division of the SS, gained a reputation as being brutal towards civilian populations and prisoners of war, and were employed as anti-partisan troops due to the fear they inspired.
 Other units, most notably the 999th Light Afrika Division, suffered from poor morale and saw soldiers desert the Wehrmacht to join resistance groups.